-EJECT: Press this button to remove the tape.
-The radio will now play.
-EJECT can be used with either the ignition or radio off.
-To load a cassette tape with the ignition or radio off, press EJECT before loading the cassette.
+⇒: Press this button to remove a tape.
+The radio will play.
+Eject may be activated with the radio off.
+Cassette tapes may be loaded with the radio and vehicle off if this button is pressed first.

 CLN: If this message appears on the display, the cassette tape player needs to be cleaned.
 It will still play tapes, but you should clean it as soon as possible to prevent damage to the tapes and player.
 See "Care of Your Cassette Tape Player" in the Index.
-After you clean the player, press and hold EJECT for five seconds to reset the CLN indicator.
-The radio will display --- to show the indicator was reset.
+After you clean the player, press and hold the eject button for five seconds to reset the CLN indicator.
+The radio display will flash --- to show the indicator was reset.